vesoft-inc/nebula-docs/docs-2.0/graph-computing/use-explorer.md

 # Nebula Explorer Workflow

-Nebula Explorer provides the workflow for visual calculation.
+Nebula Explorer provides workflows for visual calculations.

 For more details, see [Workflows](../nebula-explorer/workflow/workflows.md).